Barelvi movement: Intercession of Muhammad

-All jurists comprising Shafi'i, Maliki, Hanafi and Hanbali unanimously agree the on the permissibly of tawassul whether during the lifetime of Muhammad or after it.
+All jurists comprising Shafi'i, Maliki, Hanafi and Hanbali unanimously agree on the permissibly of tawassul whether during the lifetime of Muhammad or after it.

 Tawassul is a fundamental belief of all traditional Sunni movements.
 The belief is that Muhammad helps in this life and in the afterlife.
 According to this doctrine, God helps the living through Muhammad.
 Sunni Muslims of the Barelvi movement believe that any ability that Muhammad has to help others is from God.
 The help received from Muhammad is therefore considered God's help.

 Proponents of this belief look to the Quran for proof that God prefers to help through Muhammad.

 One of the titles of the Prophet is "shaafi," or "one who performs intercession."
 Other spiritual leaders who will act as intermediaries will be prophets, martyrs, huffaz of the Quran, angels, or other pious people whom God deems fit.
 Jesus's intercession for believers on the Day of Judgment is mentioned in the Quran (5:16-18), as well.

 They also believe that, on the Day of Judgement, Muhammad will intercede on behalf of his followers, and God will forgive them their sins and allow them to enter Jannah ("paradise").

 The belief that Muhammad provides support to believers is a common theme within classical Sunni literature.